Effective with the 2014-2015 University Catalog, the university's general education program is renamed Mason Core.

 All undergraduates need to complete Mason Core requirements.
-Students earning a BA or BS degree from the College of Humanities and Social Sciences or the College of Science must complete additional requirements described below.
+Students earning a BA degree from the College of Humanities and Social Sciences or the College of Science must complete additional requirements described below.

 Catalogs from different years may contain different requirements.
 Students must graduate under the requirements published in one single catalog.
 Students have to have the same catalog year for all components of their degrees—the requirements for Mason Core, for college requirements, and for the requirements of their major and concentration, if any.